 When looking at financial institutional investors, index funds will come up a lot.
-Warren Buffet is one of the most well-known proponents of index funds, which he describes as the safest haven for institutional and retail investors alike.
+Warren Buffett is one of the best-known proponents of index funds, which he describes as the “safest haven” for institutional and retail investors alike.
 They are managed funds that track the performance of stock indices, such as the NASDAQ or the S&P500.
 Their value grows as the stock market grows, meaning that, although returns are modest, they nearly always appreciate over time.

 A hedge fund is a professionally managed investment fund that trades in a variety of liquid assets on behalf of investors.
 Hedge funds use complex trading methods and risk management strategies to grow, including short selling and derivatives.

-Insurance companies are some of the biggest players in financial markets today.
-They invest customer premiums in a wide range of assets (but mainly in bonds) to increase revenues and re-invest them.
+Insurance companies are some of the biggest players in the financial markets today.
+They invest customer premiums in a wide range of assets (but mainly in bonds) to increase revenues and reinvest them.